This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Can those over 60 receive funding for undergraduate degrees in England?

 However, students are not eligible for a maintenance loan if they are 60 or over on the first day of the first academic year of their course.
-Instead, full-time students aged 60 and over may be eligible for a ‘special support loan’ of up to £4,221 for the 2023/24 academic year.
+Instead, full-time students aged 60 and over may be eligible for a lower ‘special support loan’.
+The special support loan is fully means-tested, which means the loan amount is reduced at higher household incomes.

 How will the Lifelong Learning Entitlement affect the over 60s?

-The LLE will provide new students with a tuition fee loan entitlement of £37,000 (equivalent to four years of study in today’s fees) and a maintenance loan to help with living costs.
+The LLE will provide new students with a tuition fee loan entitlement equivalent to four years of study and a maintenance loan to help with living costs.
 Returning students will be able to access a residual entitlement based on how much funding they have previously received for study.
-Prospective students over the age of 60 will not be eligible for a tuition fee loan under the LLE but may qualify for maintenance support.
-Under the current system, those over 60 can access tuition fees for undergraduate degrees, so the LLE represents a loss of tuition fee entitlement for this group.

 Can those over 60 receive funding for postgraduate degrees in England?

-However, those aged 60 and over on the first day of the academic year of their course are not eligible for a Master’s Loan.
-The relevant regulations (regulation 3a of the Education (Postgraduate Master’s Degree Loans) Regulations 2016) state students who have “reached the age of 60 on the first day of the academic year in which the designated course starts” are ineligible for a Master’s Loan.
+However, those aged 60 and over on the first day of the academic year of their course are not eligible for a master’s loan.
+The relevant regulations (regulation 3a of the Education (Postgraduate Master’s Degree Loans) Regulations 2016) state students who have “reached the age of 60 on the first day of the academic year in which the designated course starts” are ineligible.
+Students must also be under 60 on the first day of the first academic year of their course to access a doctoral loan.

-Student must also be under 60 on the first day of the first academic year of their course to access a Doctoral Loan.
 There is other financial support available for postgraduate students of all ages in specific circumstances, such as the Disabled Students’ Allowance.

 Why are those over 60 not eligible for postgraduate loans in England?